 Case Product Similar Incident Section

-When generating reports in the EU MIR format, the Case Product Similar Incident section captures information about similar incidents based on region and time period.
+When generating reports in the EU MIR format, the Case Product Similar Incident subsection captures information about similar incidents based on region and time period.
 Depending on your Admin’s configuration, Case Product Similar Incident records may be generated automatically or manually.
 To generate them manually, from the All Actions menu, select Generate Similar Incident Records.

 If no other Case Product Similar Incident records exist, after running the action, Vault generates twelve records, one for each region and time period pair.
 After record generation, you can enter the market and similar incident data on each record.

-Registration Section
+Registration Subsection

 If the registration details are already configured in the Product library and you select that Product Registration in the Case Product Details section, Vault automatically populates data in the Registration section.